Cooking On The Ranch

 Crockpot Shredded Beef for tacos

-Once this meat is cooled and the beef shredded, the meat is so flavorful that I like to keep the toppings simple.
-But here are some more taco topping ideas.
+Once this meat is cooled and the beef shredded, the meat is so flavorful that I like to keep the toppings simple with sliced fresh jalapeno pepper, lime wedges to squeeze to brighten flavors.
+Cotija cheese, a dry Mexican crumbling cheese with a wonderfully tangy salty flavor works very well for these tri-tip tacos.

 • A crunch of thin shredded cabbage.